-We have a no drop policy on Sunday ride groups 5 & 8 (15mph's), so you won’t get left behind, but there’s nothing worse than riding with a group and finding yourself either outpaced or feeling that you might be holding everyone up.
+- We only have a no drop policy on Sunday ride group 6 (15mph's at 9.45), so you won’t get left behind, but there’s nothing worse than riding with a group and finding yourself either outpaced or feeling that you might be holding everyone up.
 If unsure, always choose a lower group and aim to finish strong.

 Group Riding – What to do ?